 The philosophy behind this program is that borrowers can’t repay the full amount of their debt and need part of their debt reduced.
 This approach aims at a 25% to 50% debt reduction, so you only have to pay off the rest.

-Debt settlement begins with a debt settlement company like ClearOne, which negotiates with your creditors.
+Debt settlement begins with a debt settlement company like ClearOne Advantage, which negotiates with your creditors.
 We present your current financial situation to your creditors and negotiate for a reduction of the debt balance.
 The negotiation stage can take up to four years, during which time you make monthly payments to a dedicated program savings account.

 Once negotiations have been successful, your creditors agree to a reduction of the debt balance.
 The amount of money in your savings account is used to repay the remainder of the debt.
 At the end of the debt settlement process, you are debt-free.